meshlink/meshlink/mingwmsvc_build_instructions.md

 ### MSVC project setup
 copy libcatta-0.lib and libmeshlink-0.lib to lib install folders<br/>
-for usage don't forget to copy gcc library dependencies to your exe path
+for usage don't forget to copy all the library dependencies to your exe path
 ```
+libmeshlink-0.dll
+libcatta-0.dll
 libgcc_s_seh-1.dll
 libssp-0.dll
 libwinpthread-1.dll